kevinnkevinn/portfoliodatascience/README.md

 # portfoliodatascience
 In this repository, you'll find a backup of the jupyter files I save in my notebook.
-Both the data and the algorithm were derived from the Kaggle project.
+The data were derived from the Kaggle project.